Installation of Add-ons

 id is to look at the URL of the add-on documentation page.

-For example the url for the mqtt Binding documentation is
+For example the url for the Network Binding documentation is

 In this case, the